synchrony/docker-smsn/README.md

 Remaining to do:
 * Mount external graph (and activity log) data, which it will modify
+    * The config files are designed such that docker-smsn expects to have access to an external folder called smsn-data/, located in the Docker container at /mnt, with a subfolder /mnt/smsn-data/neo4j to hold the graph and next to that a file /mnt/smsn-data/activity.log.
 * Talk to an external Emacs
 * Make a Docker image out of it